tanmayiballa/B555---Machine-Learning/readme.md

 B555 (Machine Learning) is one of the challenging courses at Indiana University, Bloomington.
-It deals with mathematical approaches to machine learning algorithms.
+It deals with in-depth mathematical algorithms in machine learning.

 This course has given me exposure to the low-level functionality of an algorithm, loss functions, kernels, and their implementations from scratch in Python.